CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/getting-started-v2.md

 1. Navigate to **Copilot Studio**  in a new tab using this link: [copilot studio](https://go.microsoft.com/fwlink/p/?linkid=2252408&clcid=0x409&culture=en-us&country=us)

-1. On Welcome to Microsoft Copilot Studio page, Click on **Get Started**.
+1. On Welcome to Microsoft Copilot Studio page, Click on **Start Free Trial**.

    ![](./media/pp-13.png)